7 Myths about the Woodford Folk Festival

 Myth #6: It’s expensive

-With adult tickets starting from $115 (this season: Dec 2016), you get more than 12 hours of fun, making it one-third cheaper than a three-hour Bon Jovi ticket.
-Alternately, grab a six-day season pass on sale for just under $500 and blow out your blues for an extended period.
+With adult day tickets starting from $161 (this season: Dec 2017), you get more than 12 hours of fun, making it about the same price as a three-hour Bruno Mars ticket.
+Alternately, grab a six-day season pass on sale for just under $540 and blow out the new year blues for an extended period.

 Myth #7: It’s a personal experience